JooNiv/QCut/docs/theory/CZ_derivation.md

 | Z       | Meas    | -1/2 |
 | I       | Meas    |  1/2 |

 Here Meas is the computational basis measurement and Z S means first applying the Z gate and the the S gate.
 I is the identity gate.
-Z S could also be simplified to the $S^\dagger$ gate here since they are equal upto a global phase.
+Z S could also be simplified to the $S^\dagger$ gate here since they are equal.

 (references)=
 ## References